MileHacker Logo

 • For taxis, always use reputable companies like Mai Linh or Vinasun to avoid scams.

-• Ensure the taxi meter is running correctly to avoid inflated fares.
+• Ensure the taxicab meter is running correctly to avoid inflated fares.

-• If taking a motorbike taxi (Xe Om), always negotiate the fare beforehand.
+• If taking a motorbike taxi (Xe Om), be sure to negotiate the fare beforehand.

 • When using Grab, confirm the driver and vehicle match the app details for security.